 Begin by making the cucumber-dill salad.
 Cut the cucumber in half lengthwise, then scrape out the seeds and watery center using a teaspoon.
 Cut the cucumber into thin slices and place in a colander with the red onions.
 Toss with the salt and let drain in the sink for at least 30 minutes.
 Don’t skip this step or your salad will be very watery.

 Meanwhile, make the dressing by combining the sour cream, mayo, white wine vinegar, garlic, dill, sugar and black pepper.

 Combine the dressing with the drained cucumbers and red onions and chill until ready to eat.

-For the salmon, preheat your grill to high heat.
+For the salmon, preheat your grill to medium-high heat.
 Rub the salmon fillets with olive oil and sprinkle liberally with kosher salt and pepper.